 Summer is the start of the financial aid award year.
-For summer 2021, you must have a complete 2021-2022 FAFSA on file, be admitted to a degree-seeking program, and be enrolled in courses for the summer term.
-To be considered for Direct Parent PLUS or Direct Graduate/Professional PLUS loans for the summer term, please contact the Office of Financial Aid, Scholarships, & Veterans Services.
+For summer 2023, you must have a complete 2023-2024 FAFSA on file, be admitted to a degree-seeking program, and be enrolled in courses for the summer term.
+To be considered for Direct Parent PLUS or Direct Graduate/Professional PLUS loans for the summer term, please contact Financial Aid, Scholarships, & Veterans Services.
 You must be enrolled at least half-time to be considered for Direct Stafford loan eligibility.
 Section 1.4 outlines enrollment levels per term.